Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 📌 Example

 Let's take the example of the sales rep for company "X".
 In June, contract "A" signed in January was canceled.
-The company will record this cancelation as a negative transaction of €50,000 (i.e. commission of €5,000), with an effective date in June.
-In practical terms, to reach the quota for period 2 and earn a commission rate of 10%, the sales rep must record €250,000 in new contracts over period 2, rather than €200,000.
+The company will record this cancellation as a negative transaction of €50,000 (i.e. commission of -€5,000) in period 2.

 Using the example above, the sales rep for company "X" signed contract "C" in April for €100,000 and contract "D" in May for €150,000.
-In practical terms, his commission for contract "C" is 10% of €100,000 (i.e. €10,000), and for contract "D", 10% of €100,000 (i.e. €10,000) and 15% of €50,000 (i.e. €7,500).
-However, the cancelation of contract "A" in the amount of €50,000 is booked in June and is therefore subject to a commission rate of 15% (i.e. €7,500).
+In practical terms, his commission for contract "C" is 10% of €100,000, i.e. €10,000, and for contract "D" 10% of €100,000 plus 15% of €50,000, i.e. €17,500.
+The sales rep's total commission for period 2 is €27,500.

-Clawback: combination of the two methods
+Clawback: a combination of the two methods

 This third method consists of retroactively recovering a commission by recalculating the quota for period 1 without impacting period 2.